hummingbird-project/hummingbird-docs/Hummingbird.docc/index.md

 ## Hummingbird

 Hummingbird is a lightweight and flexible web application framework.
-It provides a router for directing different endpoints to their handlers, middleware for processing requests before they reach your handlers and processing the responses returned, custom encoding/decoding of requests/responses, TLS and HTTP2.
+It provides a router for directing different endpoints to their handlers, middleware for processing requests before they reach your handlers and processing the responses returned, custom encoding/decoding of requests and responses, TLS and HTTP2.

+If you're new to Hummingbird, start here: <doc:Todos>

 ```swift
 import Hummingbird